 That's why the American Egg Board can't even mention anything but eggs cooked hard and dry.
 No soft-boiled, no over-easy, no sunny-side up because of Salmonella.

 The American Egg Board's own research showed that the sunny-side up cooking method should be considered unsafe.

-And also because of avian influenza.
+And also because of avian influenza, as well, not just Salmonella.
 In light of bird flu viruses eggs must be cooked firm.
 The VP of marketing for the Egg Board complained to the USDA saying they'd really like to not have to dictate that the yolks are firm— what about some Washington Post article saying runny yolks may be safe for everyone except pregnant women, infants, elderly, or those with chronic disease?
 Turns out it was a misquote—they can't be considered safe for anyone.

 Wait a second: Eggs can't really be called healthy?
 Eggs can't even really be called safe?
 Says who… Says the United States Department of Agriculture.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Ariel Levitsky.

 Please consider volunteering to help out on the site.